simp/simp-doc/docs/security_mapping/components/openldap/device_identification_and_authentication/control.rst

 ----------------------------------------

-There is an account and password setup to authenticate devices needing to synchronize with the LDAD server.
+There is an account and password setup to authenticate devices needing to synchronize with the LDAP server.
 The username for that account is ``LDAPSync`` and the account and associated password are stored in LDAP.

 There is also an account for a device to authenticate prior to being allowed to